 In the following section, we will discuss how you can handle dysfunctional family members.

-Tips with dealing with dysfunctional family members
+Four tips for dealing with dysfunctional family members

 The first step is to set limits.
 Set limits on how often you will hear from or speak to them.
 The next step is setting limits on what you will speak about.
 Finally, learn how to be communicate with others in a loving and constructive way.